jspenc72/intrinio-client/README.md

 # intrinio-client
-- SDK for interacting with the intrinio REST API
+- Unnoficial SDK for interacting with the intrinio REST API

 ```js
 var username = "" //Your Intrinio App Username